dufernandes/neetcode-submissions/README.md

 ### Two Pointers
 Place one pointer at each end of a sorted array (or string) and move them inward based on the comparison result.
 Avoids nested loops.

-Appears in: Is Palindrome, Two Sum II, 3Sum, Trapping Rain Water.
+Appears in: Is Palindrome, Two Sum II, 3Sum, Container With Most Water, Trapping Rain Water.

 ### Sliding Window
 Maintain a window defined by two pointers that expands right and shrinks or resets left based on a condition.
 Avoids recomputing the full range on every step.